• Skip to primary navigation

 For the Creamed Onions

 • Fill saucepan with enough water to cover onions completely and season water with plenty of salt.
-Place saucepan on stovetop over high heat and bring to boil.
+Place saucepan on stovetop over high heat and bring salted water to boil.

 • Heat saucepan again, this time over medium heat.
-When saucepan is hot, add butter and melt completely.
+When saucepan is hot, add 3 tablespoons butter and melt completely.
 Be careful not to burn butter.

-• Add flour to melted butter.
+• Add 3 tablespoons all-purpose flour to melted butter.
 Whisk until flour is fully incorporated into butter, creating roux.
-Cook roux approximately 5 minutes, stirring as needed to prevent burning.
-Season roux with salt and pepper as desired.
+Cook roux approximately 5 minutes, whisking frequently to prevent burning.
+Season roux with salt and freshly cracked black pepper as desired.

-• Remove saucepan from heat and pour in light cream.
+• Remove saucepan from heat and let cool slightly, then pour in 1 ½ cups light cream.
 Whisk to incorporate, then return saucepan to heat and cook 5 minutes more, until mixture is bubbly and thick.
 Stir as needed to prevent burning.

-• Add sherry (optional), parmesan, parsley, and pepper to taste.
+• Add 2 tablespoons dry sherry (optional), 2 tablespoons grated fresh parmesan, 2 tablespoons chopped fresh parsley, and freshly cracked black pepper to taste.
 Stir until ingredients are combined and thick cream sauce forms.
 Note: If sauce is too thin, add more parmesan and cook until thickened.
 If sauce is too thick, add more cream or sherry until desired consistency is achieved.

 • Return cooked onions to saucepan and gently fold onions into sauce.
 Cook, stirring occasionally, 2 to 5 minutes or until onions are heated through.

 • Transfer prepared creamed onions to serving dish.
-Garnish with additional parsley if desired and serve immediately.
+Garnish with additional chopped fresh parsley and additional grated fresh parmesan if desired and serve immediately.

 • Pearl Onions: If you’re using frozen peeled pearl onions, you can skip the section about preparing the onions.
 Just defrost them completely and drain them well before preparing the dish.